 AUGUST 19, 2013

-Flipping learning There’s lots happening right now.
 I’ve been travelling in Kenya, Related posts brought to you by Yet Another Related Posts Plugin.
 Will it be safe?
 This is a key consideration for many travellers.
 It’s a key question asked by my family and friends when I travel to little-known places.
+SO much could go wrong.
+The reality is quite different.
 Does it matter?
 Maybe.